My Story

 Subconsciously, my younger self was thinking, "None of this is fair."

-In secondary school, a girl with no safe haven and plagued with rumours about her mental state, "She has bipolar," I became somewhat of a misanthropic, bitter person; the type of teenager who didn’t know how to be a present and healthy friend at that time (engaging in hearsay about my peers, historically duplicitous and acting symptomatically with my suicidal ideation and depression which other teens dismissed as "toxic negativity").
-Arriving late without fail to secondary school, some days 10AM, most days 12PM.
-Never ever at the scheduled time of 8:45AM.
+In secondary school, a girl with no safe haven and fogged with rumours about her mental state, all in a disparaging, derogatory, non-empathetic manner, other peers would speculate, "She has bipolar," "No, she has ADHD."
+I became somewhat of a misanthropic, bitter person; the type of teenager who didn’t know how to be a present and healthy friend at that time (engaging in hearsay about my peers, historically duplicitous and acting symptomatically with my suicidal ideation and depression, which other teens dismissed as "toxic negativity").
+Arriving late without fail to secondary school, some days 10 AM, most days 12 PM.
+Never ever at the scheduled time of 8:45 AM.

 Circadian late awakenings, eating my Rice Krispies, watching BBC News and wanting to die.
 However, in defence of my teenage self, trying not to let the tsunami current of mental despair drown her, she would flail her arms around desperately one day, then float the next, at the unmerciful mercy of the wave.